mendix/docs/content/product-naming/product-naming-guide.md

 [Mendix](/refguide/getting-the-mendix-app) is the name for the mobile app available for developers to test hybrid mobile apps using PhoneGap.

 This term replaces "Mendix Developer app" and "Mendix Mobile app."
 These terms are not to be used in the product UI or documentation.
-For more information, see the [Outdated & Incorrect Terminology](#outdated) section below.
+For more information, see the [Terminology History](#outdated) section below.

 {{% alert type="info" %}}
 To avoid confusion with "Mendix" in all its other usages, always use "the Mendix mobile app" and cross-reference [Getting the Mendix Mobile App](https://docs.mendix.com/refguide/getting-the-mendix-app).